vtex/shoreline/packages/admin-ui-docs/docs/components/tabs.md

 ### TabList

-It also receives all props of `div` JSX element.
+It also accepts all props of `div` JSX element.

 | Name  | Type          | Description                                                 | Required | Default |
 | ----- | ------------- | ----------------------------------------------------------- | -------- | ------- |